 Below is a list of what we think are the Best Dumbbell Exercises.

-Although the selection is purely subjective and may be up for debate, the exercises were carefully chosen based on their effectiveness and their classic status.
+Although our selection of the best dumbbell exercises is purely subjective and may be up for debate, the exercises were carefully chosen based on their effectiveness and their classic status.
 You should be able to find at least one that targets each of the major muscle groups.

 - Dumbbell Bench Press